 Unlike the Gregorian Calendar which has 365 days, the Islamic year has minimum 354 days.
 This is because the Hijri follows the movements of the moon.
 It can be said that the Hijri Calendar is consistently less by 11 days compared to the Gregorian.

 The only similarity between the Islamic and Gregorian calendar is that, both have 12 months each of seven days in a week.

-Use ‘6ST008’ and get up to 60% off + extra 10% off on all orders on 6th Street.
+- Use the code ‘6ST200’ and get various discounts on all orders on 6th Street.

 - You can use the code “DHMD” and get an extra 15% off on all orders from H&M.

 - Use the code “VCUAE” and get 10% off while shopping from Toys R Us.

 - Shop from PatPat and use the code “FEYWDH” to get a flat 15% off on all items.

 - Use the code “CA641” and get 10% off at Centrepoint.

 The VoucherCodesUAE team wishes you Happy shopping, Happy Saving and a blessed New Year!